-Conceicao feels weight of Cameroonian expectation
+Conceicao feels weight of expectation

 "From a historic point of view, people think Burkina Faso and Cameroon will get through, but I don't think like that.
 I will put my players on alert."

-The 33rd edition of the Nations Cup is set to end on Sunday 6 February, when Yaounde hosts a final which many Cameroonians are hoping their team will be part of.
+The 33rd edition of the Africa Cup of Nations is set to end on Sunday 6 February, when Yaounde hosts a final which many Cameroonians are hoping their team will be part of.